kfolsom98/getting-and-cleaning-data/README.md

 ### Tidy Data Output

-The final clean set of data uci_har_tidy.csv upon completion of the executing the run_analysis.R script.
+The final clean set of data is created in the file named uci_har_tidy.csv upon completion of the execution the run_analysis.R script.
 Further details about the contents of the resultant tidy dataset can be found in the CodeBook.md file, which is located in the main directory for this repository.